everbright152/financial-ai-assistant/README.md

 ## 🆘 Support

-If you encounter any issues or have questions about the Financial Planner, please [open an issue](https://github.com/aindilis/free-life-planner/issues) on our GitHub repository.
+If you encounter any issues or have questions about the Financial Planner, please [open an issue]. on our GitHub repository.

 Get ready to take control of your financial future soon with FLP's Financial Planner! 🎉